vegaprotocol/specs/glossaries/trading-and-protocol-glossary.md

 ### Party
 An entity that is trading on the VEGA network.
 Each order has one party who submits the order.
 Each trade has two parties - a buyer and a seller.
 Note that the buyer and the seller may be the same entity (unless we choose to design it otherwise).

+### Pegged order
+Pegged orders are limit orders where the price is specified of the form `REFERENCE +/- OFFSET`, therefore 'pegged' is a _price type_, and can be used for any limit order that is valid during continuous trading.

+A pegged order's price is calculated from the value of the reference price on entry to the order book.
+Pegged orders that are persistent will be repriced, losing time priority, _after processing any event_ which causes the `REFERENCE` price to change.

 ### Position resolution
 The methodology by which distressed trades are unwound through deleveraging market positions.